albertostefanelli/academic_website/content/post/sublime_ride.md

 ### What I need to start: 10 easy steps

 1. [Download](https://www.sublimetext.com/) and install Sublime.
-If you are using MacOs you can use [HomeBrew](https://brew.sh/) to install it trough Terminal using the command `brew cask install sublime-text`.
+If you are using MacOs you can install it trough [HomeBrew](https://brew.sh/) using the command `brew cask install sublime-text` in your Terminal app.

-2. Open Sublime and [follow the instructions](https://packagecontrol.io/installation) to install its package manager **PackageControl**
+2. Open Sublime and [follow these instructions](https://packagecontrol.io/installation) to install its package manager **PackageControl**

 3. Open the command palette in `Tools > Command Palette`.
 Select `Package Control: Advance Install Package` and copy and paste the following list of packages `R-IDE, LSP, Citer, SendCode, Terminus, BracketHighlighter, WordCount`.
 If the previous command fails for any reason (some package could change name or be eliminated), install the packages one by one manually using `Package Control: Install Package`
     + **R-IDE**: A package maintained by [randy3k](https://github.com/randy3k) that transforms Sublime into R-Studio with some cool features added.